-The Chemical Biology and Biotherapeutics Cluster carries out basic chemical research of fundamental importance to precision medicine, investigating the cellular processes that are impacted by aberrations in gene expression or protein function.
+The Chemical Biology and Biotherapeutics scientific pillar carries out basic chemical research of fundamental importance to precision medicine, investigating the cellular processes that are impacted by aberrations in gene expression or protein function.
 Understanding the relationships between gene expression and protein activity is fundamental to our ability to identify and develop patient-specific therapeutics or diagnostic agents.

 The individual genetic makeup of each patient directly affects the way that proteins (metabolome, glycome, lipodome and/or microbiome) are expressed in healthy and diseased states.
 To fully understand this relationship as the basis for development of patient-specific medicine, we must address three central challenges: